erikpukinskis/prototype-narrative-editor/editor.md

 ....

+    .line .absolute {
+      position: absolute;
+    }

+    .line.active .absolute {
+      display: block;
+    }

+    .line.active .static {
+      visibility: hidden;
+    }

+    var cursor

+    function renderLineWithCursor(text, cursor) {
+      var parts = lineSplitAtCursor(text, cursor)
+      return parts.before + div('cursor') + parts.after
+    }

+    function activate(number) {
+      var line = $('.line-'+number+)
+      line.addClass('active')
+      line.find('.absolute').html(renderLineWithCursor(lines[number], cursor))
+    }

+    function init(lines) {
+      lines.each(function(line, number) {
+        createLine(line, number)
+      })
+      cursor = {line: 0, column: 0}
+      activate()
+    }

+    function down() {
+      $('.line-'+number+)
+    }

-[focus]
+XXX [focus]

-reRender(1):

-render the first half of the line render the cursor render the second half of the line
-(keep the first line number)
-swap that all for the first line
+when I create a document with two lines

+activate:
+  set line one to visibility:hidden copy the node and re-render it with the cursor in the same spot with position:absolute note how tall it is

 [press down]

-render the first line
-(keep the first line number)
-swap that all for the first line
+set the static first line back to visibility:visible hide the absolute one

-reRender(2)
+move the cursor down

+wait a few ms, then:
+  activate the second one

 [arrow right]

-reRender(2)
+(it might make sense to get metrics on the whole line so we can move faster) reRender(2)

 [spacebar]

 add a space to the line
 reRender(2)
+check if the height changed.
+If it did, re-render the static line

 [enter]

 remove second part of line
+rerender the static line 2
-reRender(2) without the cursor render new line with second part of line and cursor and new line number add it to the dom
+render new line with second part of line add it to the dom activate the new line

 Ideas for the future